biohackathon-japan/bh23-phenotype-ontologies/paper/paper.md

 The challenge in cross-species phenotypic mapping and alignment is handling species-specific differences.
 In order to overcome difficulties, it is necessary to consider semantic similarity beyond mere label matching.
 This study investigated whether Large Language Models (LLMs) support cross-species phenotypic ontology alignment toward interoperability between phenotype and disease.
 We used ChatGPT / GPT-4 and explored the performance to compare HPO and MP ontologies.

 ## Outcomes
-1. Ontology alignment evaluation
+1.Ontology alignment evaluation
 First, if no ontology information was not given, such as definitions or subclasses, ChatGPT made comparative evaluations based on label matches.
 In addition, asking ChatGPT to consider the semantic similarity, the evaluation scores varied widely over three trials since the evaluation was based on pre-trained general knowledge independent of domain-specific ontologies.
 Next, in addition to the labels, we gave the information on the definitions in each ontology using annotation properties in OWL.
 As a result, comparative evaluation was possible regarding their semantic similarity.
 Furthermore, logic-based evaluation was possible using owl:equivalentClass, even if their labels were different.
 For example, whereas MP:0002544 brachydactyly has a different label than HP:11927 Short digit, GPT-4 rated their similarity scores as high since their owl:equivalentClass axioms show both of which have part ‘decreased length’ and inhere in ‘digit’  described in the same Entity-Quality (EQ) manner.

 In summary, ChatGPT/GPT-4 can be applied to evaluating ontology alignment.
 Whereas AI hallucinations are problems, prompt learning using logical definitions of ontology will contribute to helping reduce risks and be more cost-effective than fine-tuning.

-2. Towards alignment with consideration of disease interoperability The differences in granularity between HPO and MP hierarchies cause difficulties in ontology alignment.
+2.Towards alignment with consideration of disease interoperability The differences in granularity between HPO and MP hierarchies cause difficulties in ontology alignment.
 For example, HPO HP:001156 Brachydactyly has more rich subclasses of some distinct patterns of shortened digits (brachydactyly types A-E) dependent on disease classification.
 Therefore, developing a core reference ontology from general to species-specific layers is desirable concerning ontology alignment.
 Unified phenotype ontology (uPheno) [12] is a good candidate ontology.
 However, uPheno includes a large number of entities based on structural or morphological perspectives, such as ‘abnormal blood vessel morphology’ (UPHENO_0020584), ‘abnormal artery morphology’ (UPHENO: 0019771), and ‘abnormal systemic artery morphology’ (UPHENO: 0020587).
 Such entities lead to multiple inheritances, which cannot help us understand the inherent phenotypes nor help us find associations of diseases.
 As subclasses of general phenotypes from PATO, we need a reference ontology having hierarchical sub-trees with single inheritance, for example, ‘constricted (PATO: 0001847),’ ‘vascular stenosis,’ ‘arterial stenosis,’ and ‘coronary stenosis　(Fig. 4).

 ![Fig4](./Fig4.png)

-Figure 4.
-Ontology alignment with multiple ontologies and biomedical terminologies.
+Figure 4: Ontology alignment with multiple ontologies and biomedical terminologies.
 PATO hierarchy is green, HPO hierarchy is right blue, MP is green, uPheno is pink, MeSH is yellow, DOID is orange, and the desirable reference ontology is blue.
 Homeostasis Imbalance Process ontology (HoIP) [13, 14] consists of three layers: domain-independent layer, biomedical dependent layer, and homeostasis imbalance-dependent layer, and utilizes PATO, HPO, the anatomy ontology UBERON, the Symptom Ontology, the disease ontology DOID in the biomedical dependent layer described by OWL-DL.
 Therefore, the HoIP schema may contribute to ontology alignment.
 HoIP is based on manual annotation, which is costly; if the LLM can handle complex knowledge by working with the ontology and dynamically learning interpretations of various information, both the ontology and the LLM can amplify knowledge with each other, generating a transparent and robust knowledge base.

 # HP-MP interoperability 4 - Exploration of model mice relevant to human phenotypes and diseasesO

 ## Background

 RIKEN BioResource Research Center (BRC) is constructing a bioresource knowledge graph (KG) [15].
 The users can explore their bioresources (e.g., RIKEN BRC mice relevant to specific MP terms.) for the KG.
 Leveraging human phenotype and disease information, we aimed to expand the information on model mice expected to be used for health care and medical research.

 We collected external public data, integrated these data with the bioresource KG in the triple store: BioResource MetaDatabase, and executed a SPARQL query to explore model mice as follows.
-Collecting the existing HPO-MP mapping data (see Supplemental data 1, 2) Generating the HPO-MP RDF data from the HPO-MP mapping data.
+- Collecting the existing HPO-MP mapping data (see Supplemental data 1, 2)
+- Generating the HPO-MP RDF data from the HPO-MP mapping data.
-Integrating the Bioresource KG with the HPO-MP RDF data and HPO annotation data within Monarch KG (Fig.4).
+- Integrating the Bioresource KG with the HPO-MP RDF data and HPO annotation data within Monarch KG (Fig.5).
-Executing a SPARQL query for the integrated bioresource KG to explore model mice relevant to human phenotype and diseases on the Bioresource SPARQL endpoint.
+- Executing a SPARQL query for the integrated bioresource KG to explore model mice relevant to human phenotype and diseases on the Bioresource SPARQL endpoint.

 ## Outcomes
-We obtained 1875 mice relevant to 8834 HPO terms and 1846 mice applicable to 7833 OMIM and 4259 Orphanet Rare Disease Ontology (ORDO) terms (Fig.4).
+We obtained 1875 mice relevant to 8834 HPO terms and 1846 mice applicable to 7833 OMIM and 4259 Orphanet Rare Disease Ontology (ORDO) terms (Fig.5).
 However, we could not define the 1846 mice as disease models because the mice just related to human phenotypes associated with diseases.

 ![Fig5](./Fig5.png)

-Figure 5.
-Results of ontology term mapping to the RIKEN model mice.
+Figure 5: Results of ontology term mapping to the RIKEN model mice.

 # Future work